supertypeai/sectors-kb/sectors_documentation/database_documentation.md

 - `insider-1-month-buy`: Companies that have insider buy transaction in the last 1 month.
 - `insider-1-month-sell`: Companies that have insider sell transaction in the last 1 month.
 - `dividend-yield-ttm-above-5-percent`: Companies with dividend yield TTM value more than 5%.
+- `dividend-increase-5y`: Companies that give dividend for 5 consecutive years (until current year - 1), and their dividend amount always increased

 ### Intrinsic Value
 This is the detail step how to calculate Intrinsic Value that is available in the [`idx_company_report.intrinsic_value`](#idx_company_report)